bruhmometum/cypher-cc1101-jammer/README.md

     setdeviation <deviation>     // Set the Frequency deviation in kHz.
 Value from 1.58 to 380.85.
 Default is 47.60 kHz.

     setchannel <channel>         // Set the Channelnumber from 0 to 255.
-Default is cahnnel 0.
+Default is channel 0.

     setchsp <spacing>            // The channel spacing is multiplied by the channel number CHAN and added to the base frequency in kHz.
 Value from 25.39 to 405.45.
 Default is 199.95 kHz.